BrendanC11/osticket-postinstall/README.md

 </p>

 <p>
-Additionally, you can alter any roles’ permissions.
-In this instance, they will have full permissions because we are generating a Supreme Admin.
-Remember that an agent's permissions are determined by their role, thus not every agent will have unrestricted access.
-If you correctly followed the instructions, your screen should appear like this.
-As you can see, we were successful in setting up the role of "Supreme Admin".
+It is possible to modify the permissions of any role, including the newly established "Supreme Admin" role, which has full permissions.
+It's important to note that an agent's level of access is determined by their assigned role, meaning not all agents will have unrestricted access.
+If the instructions have been followed correctly, the resulting screen should resemble the one depicted.
+As illustrated, the setup of the "Supreme Admin" role was successful.
 </p>

 <p>